djeedai/bevy_tweening/README.md

 ## Custom asset support

 The process is similar to custom components, creating a custom lens for the custom asset.
 The system to add is `asset_animator_system::<CustomAsset>`.
+This requires the `bevy_asset` feature (enabled by default).

 ## Examples